Where to Begin Identifying Your Key Value Streams?

 Beginning your Lean journey can be daunting, especially when “everything” seems to be going wrong and you don’t know where to start.
 The TXM Lean consultants suggest you begin by identifying your key value streams within your business and use this knowledge to target your initial improvements as you learn and develop the approach that will work with your business and team.
-Whether you are in manufacturing or service industry, identify how you add value to your customers will establish your value streams.
+Whether you are in the manufacturing or service industry, identify how you add value to your customers will establish your value streams.

 While these waste actions do not directly create value, there are some that are unavoidable due to current technology, safety and quality reasons.
 Reducing these waste actions have significant impact because it will have a dramatic effect on your company’s bottom line.
 Also we must remember that a value stream can be both internal and may include external suppliers in addition to internal processes.